jjatuah/Scissor_URL_Shortener_Frontend/README.md

-# Scissor_URL_Shortener_Frontend
+# Scissor_URL_Shortener_MERN
-The Frontend of my URL Shortening Application using React
+The detailed documentation of thr API is given below